SAVE 25% on NR4000 & EM8000cv + BONUS 10% off 5-Gallon Pails with CODE 1045 + SAVE 25% on USA Shipping SHOP NOW

-Varnish – it’s word that has seen a lot of mileage over the centuries.
+Varnish – it’s a word that has seen a lot of mileage over the centuries.
 It is perhaps the oldest type of coating chemistry man has kept in his artisan quiver of tools to protect a wide array of objects and surfaces.
+Can a water-based varnish exist in modern times?

-These oils are mixed with metals and different types of spirit oils to help the resin level and dry.
-Often used by artists to make paints — the alchemy of blending natural compounds grew into what is now industrial paint and coatings chemistry.
+These oils are mixed with metals (called metallic driers) and different types of spirit oils to help the resin level and dry.
+Often used by artists to make paints — the alchemy of blending natural compounds grew into industrial paint and coatings chemistry.

-When I started formulating in the water medium, the term “varnish” was used in the cabinet and furniture industry to specify a level of durability and visual effect.
+When I started formulating in the water medium, the term “varnish” was used in the wood flooring and furniture industry to specify a level of durability and visual effect.
+In the early 1980’s we saw the rise of waterborne alkyd resins that were primarily designed for use on wood floor applications.

 It is a simple list of products to choose from.
 You have…